 So Mr Romney.

-"I take issue with President Obama's recent tour of apology," Romney said.
+You need to pick your battles better.
+Anyone having gone through AA can tell you that the first step in recovery is admitting you have a problem.
+That said Obama appears to be one step ahead of you in this regard.
+It's time we admitted our mistakes and began the process of changing our actions to meet our stated beliefs."I take issue with President Obama's recent tour of apology," Romney said.
 "It's not because America hasn't made mistakes -- we have -- but because America's mistakes are overwhelmed by what America has meant to the hopes and aspirations of people throughout the world."

 Obama has expressed regret while traveling abroad for America's leadership failures and other past conduct.